-Now that you have answered these questions, do the same exercise again, but this time, instead of asking What can the university do for...? ask yourself, what can I do for...? remember that for the SDGs to be achieved, each and every one of us will have to do our bit, and that any first step, no matter how small, can be the trigger for a big change.
+After answer these questions, do the same exercise again, but this time, instead of asking yourself, What can the university do for...? ask yourself, What can I do for...? remember that for the SDGs to be achieved, each and every one of us will have to do our bit, and that any first step, however small, can be the trigger for great change.

-What can BeChallenge do to help you develop SDGs at university?
+What can BeChallenge do to help you introduce the SDGs at university?

-BeChallenge has been designed from the outset to develop social impact challenges and become a meeting point for universities, governments, companies, and students, with the main objective of promoting and contributing to the development of the Sustainable Development Goals.
+BeChallenge has been designed from the beginning to develop social impact challenges and become the meeting point between universities, governments, companies and students, with the main objective of promoting and contributing to the evolution of the Sustainable Development Goals.

-The platform offers a collaborative environment that favours and promotes communication in every area, apart from the chat that allows communication with individuals, teams, mentors and teachers.
-Both the resources proposed by the challenge organisers and the solutions proposed by the participants are collaborative environments in themselves that favour communication and feedback to design the best solutions that can meet the challenges proposed by the SDGs.
+The platform offers a collaborative environment that favors and promotes communication in every corner, apart from the chat that allows communication with individuals, teams, mentors and teachers.
+Both the resources proposed by the challenge organizers, as well as the solutions proposed by the participants, are collaborative environments in themselves that favor communication and feedback to design together the best solutions that can meet the challenges proposed by the SDGs.

-The platform offers multiple types of challenges to adapt to the needs of your institution, if you want to work deeply on the challenge you can do a Full challenge that allows the development of very elaborate solutions through various iterations of feedback and mentoring, if on the other hand you need an express version we offer a method where participants can propose their outputs in only 3 phases and start working in teams from the beginning.
+The platform offers multiple types of challenges to suit the needs of your institution, if you want to work deeply on the challenge you can make a Full challenge that allows the development of very elaborate solutions through various iterations of feedback and mentoring, if on the other hand you need an express version we offer a method where participants can propose their outputs in only 3 phases and start working in teams from the beginning.

-As an institution and depending on the objectives you have set for your contribution to the SDGs, the need may arise to work on these challenges in different ways and at different levels, the challenges may be public or private, they may be designed to be developed within the institution itself or seek the collaboration of other institutions, external mentors or even design challenges between several teachers so that interdisciplinary and transdisciplinary challenges are carried out.
+As an institution and depending on the objectives you have set for the contribution to the SDGs, the need may arise to work on these challenges in different ways and at different levels, the challenges may be public or private,they may be designed to be developed within the institution itself or seek the collaboration of other institutions, external mentors or even design challenges between several teachers so that interdisciplinary and transdisciplinary challenges are carried out.

 In BeChallenge all challenges can be aligned with the SDGs that the challenge works on, as well as you can automatically select the learning objectives that we propose derived from each of the SDGs.
-You can then analyse the SDGs being implemented in your institution through our analytics to see which SDGs are being worked on and which need to be focused on.
+You can then analyze the SDGs that are being implemented in your institution through our analytics to see which SDGs are being worked on and which ones need to be focused on.

-If you are interested in incorporating SDG into your university, contact us and we will help you to incorporate it into your curriculum, as we have already done with institutions around the world.
+If you are interested in incorporating the SDGs in your university, please contact us and we will help you to incorporate them into your curricula, as we have done with institutions around the world".